denis-r-Lima/csvChart/README.md

 # About the project

-This project take one csv file with specific text format and make a Pressure x Time chart, example of the csv file format can be find on csvSample folder.
+This project takes one csv file with specific text format and makes a Pressure x Time chart.
+Example of the csv file format can be found on csvSample folder.

 ## Instalation